 PURPOSE: The United Nations General Assembly declared 17 October as the International Day for the Eradication of Poverty through resolution 47/196 adopted on 22 December 1992, and invited all States to devote the Day to presenting and promoting, as appropriate in the national context, concrete activities with regard to the eradication of poverty and destitution.
 The United Nations, in consultation with people living in poverty and civil society organizations — recognizes that all people must come together to end poverty and discrimination in order to build a sustainable future in which the needs of the present are met without compromising the ability of future generations to meet their own needs.
 October 17 shines as a ray of hope, a day to honour the millions of people enduring the silent and sustained violence of poverty.
 It's our chance to live up to the promise of putting the furthest behind first, to stand together with them and pledge our commitment to ensure that dignity in practice for all becomes a reality.

-FORUM: ''Decent Work and Social Protection: Putting Dignity in Practice for All.''
-International Day for the Eradication of Poverty 2023.
+FORUM: ''Ending Social and Institutional Maltreatment Acting together for just, peaceful and inclusive societies.''
+International Day for the Eradication of Poverty 2024.
+This day provides a platform for people experiencing poverty to voice their concerns and recognizes their crucial role in combating poverty.
+Importantly, the chosen theme will underscore the necessity for collaborative efforts to eradicate poverty and discrimination, ultimately paving the way for a sustainable future where the needs of all are met without compromising the well-being of future generations.
 In our efforts to move forward, let us use dignity as our compass, so the attainment of fundamental human rights and social justice is at the heart of national and global decision making.
 Using dignity as our compass will also help shape a global economy that prioritises the wellbeing of the people and planet over maximisation of corporate profits and ensure social justice, peace and prosperity.
 In moving forward, strong partnerships are needed.
 In this regard, Global Partnership for Universal Social Protection, and Global Coalition for Social Justice to reduce and prevent inequalities should be supported.
 Follow the conversations with the hashtags: #Dignity4All, #PovertyDay, #17october, #EndingPoverty, #GlobalGoals, #SDG1.

-EVENTS: This year marks the 36th anniversary of the World Day to Overcome Extreme Poverty and the 31th anniversary of the International Day for the Eradication of Poverty.
-During the day; We will honour the millions of people suffering from poverty and their daily courage and recognize the essential global solidarity and shared responsibility we hold to eradicate poverty and combat all forms of discrimination.
+EVENTS: This year marks the 37th anniversary of the World Day to Overcome Extreme Poverty and the 32nd edition of the International Day for the Eradication of Poverty.
+During the day; We will honor the millions of people suffering from poverty and their daily courage and recognize the essential global solidarity and shared responsibility we hold to eradicate poverty and combat all forms of discrimination.
 More information about initiatives, events and activities to mark October 17 around the world can be found at UNDESA and overcoming poverty website.

 powered by Surfing Waves